frankhjung/article-quickcheck/quickcheck.md

 dependent upon the quality of the inputs.
 Property based testing provides tools to test using randomly generated values selected over the range of input.
 This changes the focus of our tests.
 We concentrate on the properties of functions under test.
-What the inputs are and what the outputs are expected to be.
+That is it focuses on what the inputs are and what the outputs are expected to be.
 With systematic testing (unit tests) we are selecting only a few inputs.
 Assumptions made on these selections could lead to failures.
 Testing the properties of an input over a large range of values can help to find bugs otherwise ignored in specific unit tests.
 We have experienced this first hand.
-It is a true "aha" moment when the tests uncover a use case whose input we hadn't thought of!
+It is a true "aha" moment when the tests uncover a use case whose input we hadn't thought of.

+In summary:

-With Unit Testing we provide fixed inputs (e.g. 0,1,2,…) and get a fixed result (e.g. 1,2,4,…).
+* With Unit Testing we provide fixed inputs (e.g. 0,1,2,…) and get a fixed result (e.g. 1,2,4,…).

-With Property Based Testing we provide a declaration of inputs (e.g. All `int`s) and declaration of conditions that must be held (e.g. Result is an `int`).
+* With Property Based Testing we provide a declaration of inputs (e.g. All non-negative `int`s) and declaration of conditions that must be held (e.g.
+  Result is an `int`).

 At its core, Property Based Testing is the production of randomised input test values.
 These test values are produced using *generators*.